tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 secret may have been established in a previous handshake.
 If PSK with (EC)DHE key establishment is used, these session keys will also be forward secret.
-The resumption PSK has been designed so that the resumption main secret computed by connection N and needed to form connection N+1 is separate from the traffic keys used by connection N, thus providing forward secrecy between the connections.
+The resumption PSK has been designed so that the resumption secret computed by connection N and needed to form connection N+1 is separate from the traffic keys used by connection N, thus providing forward secrecy between the connections.
 In addition, if multiple tickets are established on the same